A Photographic Adventure with Julie Lovegrove

 - Alcoholic or soft drinks

 This Photography Tour of Namibia is a 14 night, 13 day road trip that will journey through amazingly diverse landscapes.
 We will visit an extraordinary ghost town where buildings are being reclaimed by the desert, the world’s tallest sand dunes, eerily beautiful dead trees parched in a white clay pan and many more sights along the way.

 Half way through the trip we have planned a full day tour which incorporates a lagoon boat cruise where we have the chance to see whales, dolphins, leatherback turtles, a seal colony, flamingos and pelicans in the morning, followed by a sand dunes adventure by the ocean in the afternoon.

-Our journey also takes us to the extraordinary photogenic quiver tree forest and through an area where wild horses roam freely.
-We will walk in a canyon, photograph semi-habituated cheetahs, watch the sun rise over the desert, visit a stunning rock arch, see ancient bushman rock paintings, photograph the sunset and spectacular starry night sky, and photograph the wildlife in Etosha National Park, which ranks as one of the world’s greatest wildlife viewing destinations.
+Our tour also takes us to the extraordinary photogenic quiver tree forest and through an area where wild horses roam freely.
+We will walk in a canyon, watch the sun rise over the desert, visit a stunning rock arch, see ancient bushman rock paintings, photograph the sunset and spectacular starry night sky, and photograph the wildlife in Etosha National Park, which ranks as one of the world’s greatest wildlife viewing destinations.

 The Road Trip

 We will see some of the most incredible locations a photographer could hope to visit.
 We’ll journey in air conditioned 4×4 SUVs, share the driving* and will be no more than 4 to a car.
 Some days require several hours of driving to get to our next destination but we will break up the journeys with stops wherever we see a photographic opportunity, or are in need of a ‘comfort break’. (*Please contact me if you have concerns about driving in Namibia.)